sourcegraph/about/handbook/design/index.md

 *This section is WIP*

-Advice on how to best work with the design team at Sourcegraph.

-We wanted to document this as design is new to Sourcegraph, and it might not be immediately clear how to get the most out of the design team.
+Design is new to Sourcegraph, so we want to share how to get the most out of the design team.

-- If you're in a pinch, the design team is here to help, so don't hesitate to solicit feedback from us.
-Even if you think your problem might not pertain to design, don't leave it to chance
+- The design team is here to help, so don't hesitate to solicit feedback from us on your work.
 - Generally, we favour an asynchronous approach to communication, this gives us some time to validate our responses
 - An example of a time to use immediate communication would be: if you're working from a design file, and you feel that something is missing
-- If you feel that your GitHub issue could use input from design don't hesitate to assign one of us, or add the 'needs-design' tag
+- If you need design help on your issue or pull request in GitHub, assign one of us or add the 'needs-design' tag.
-- On GitHub we have a design priorities project, so you can see what we're working on, and add anything you feel we may have missed
+- On GitHub we have a [design priorities project](https://github.com/orgs/sourcegraph/projects/66) - take a look at what we're working on, and feel free to add anything you think we may have missed.
-- If you're unsure or unfamiliar with what we're working on, check our the design drive, all of our syncs are will be documented and available
+- If you'd like more insight into what we're working on, check out [the design folder in Google Drive](https://drive.google.com/open?id=1xBRaw_2Ulccd_2ts0Wcq4Rgs6LuVblLU), all of our meeting notes are documented and available.
-- We have a document type, the design execution document, that tracks active design projects.
-You can find all information about design projects here, and also contribute with feedback
+- We use [design execution documents](design-execution.md), to track active design projects.
+You can find all information about design projects and contribute feedback in the [design execution docs folder](https://drive.google.com/open?id=1z4m1wzi_UWvlMxYN5iqEv0I7MfxciE08).

 ## Internal Resources